OpenFn/core/README.md

 ### Wrap an expression in a script

-`fn-lang compile -l language-salesforce.default -f expression.js`
+`fn-lang compile -l language-salesforce.default -d doclet.json -f expression.js`

 Returns a wrapped expression to `STDOUT`, allowing you check the output.